Viima/hovering-tab-iframe-container/README.md

 A live preview can be seen at http://new.viima.com

-**Basic usage:**
+###Basic usage

-1) Download and include the library in the head of your HTML document:
+**1) Download and include the library in the head of your HTML document**

 ```<script src="viima-feedback-widget.js"></script>```

-2) Initiate the library:
+**2) Initiate the widget**
 ```
 <script type=text/javascript>
-  initiateViima('viima', '/img/feedback.png');
+  initiateViima('viimaId');
 </script>
 ```
 We recommend to do the initiation either at the end of your body or once the page has been otherwise loaded.

+###Settings
-**The library currently supports 9 parameter settings:**
+**The library currently supports 9 settings**
+- These settings are given as arguments to the initiateViima() function

-- These parameters have to be given to the initiation function in the right order (=same as below)
+- The order of the arguments is relevant.
+They have to be given in the same order as listed in the table below.
-- Any parameter can be left undefined
+- If an argument is undefined, the default value is used.

 |Parameter | Usage     | Accepted values | Default value |
 |----------|-----------|---------------|-----------------|